 You've got Asok and Zeba focusing on this issue, but it's certainly worthwhile to solicit the opinions of others outside as Sales as well to see if they have any insight into what could be causing the problem with Tony Notebook sales.
 Rather than starting individual chats or email threads with many different people, the most efficient method of communicating in this circumstance is to use a discussion forum.

-Although the Tony Notebook Sales group space has its own Discussions page, that page is for group space members only.
+Although the Tony Notebook Sales group space has its own Discussions page (which may be hidden by default), that page is for group space members only.
 People outside your membership won't be able to participate, which kind of defeats your goal.
 Perhaps the best solution is to create a new group space that is open to all Storefront Inc users, so you can draw opinions from the Sales team, Customer Support, Technical Services, and so on.

 Click Group Space->Create Group Space.